CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 In the rest of this documentation, we will refer to this gesture as `NDTTGesture`.
 So, for example, `NDTTGesture, S` means `NVDA+Z, S`, unless you have modified the default gesture.

-You can list all the available layered commands pressing `NVDA+X, H`.
+You can list all the available layered commands pressing `NDTTGesture, H`.

 For the commands that you use more frequently, you can also define a direct gesture in the input gesture dialog.

 ## Enhanced restart dialog

-The `NVDA+X, Q` command opens a dialog to specify some extra options before restarting NVDA.
+The `NDTTGesture, Q` command opens a dialog to specify some extra options before restarting NVDA.
 The options that can be specified correspond to the [command line options][2] that can be used with `nvda.exe`, e.g. `-c` for config path, `--disable-addons` to disable add-ons, etc.

 ## Features related to logged errors

 ### Report last logged error

-Pressing `NVDA+X, E` allows to report the last error logged without needing to open the log.
+Pressing `NDTTGesture, E` allows to report the last error logged without needing to open the log.
 A second press clears the memorized last error.

 ### Play a sound for logged errors

 The ["Play a sound for logged errors" setting][4] has been introduced in NVDA 2021.3 and allows to specify if NVDA will play an error sound in case an error is logged.

-This add-on provides an additional command (`NVDA+X, shift+E`) to toggle this setting.
+This add-on provides an additional command (`NDTTGesture, shift+E`) to toggle this setting.
 You can choose:

 * "Only in test versions" (default) to make NVDA play error sounds only if the current NVDA version is a test version (alpha, beta or run from source).